The University of Surrey is committed to conducting education, research and enterprise activities to the highest ethical standards.

 The Act also makes it an offence to have bodily material (which includes hair, nail and gametes in this context) with the intention of analysing the DNA, without the consent of the individual from which it was obtained (or those close to them if they have died).

-You can access a free, useful and short training module on HTA legislation.
+You can access a free, useful and short training on Research Involving Human Tissue provided by the Health Research Authority (HRA).

 For help on deciding whether you need consent and/or an institutional license for storage for research please use the Medical Research Council’s flow diagram (PDF).